 Good Looking People Bias

-Geeky Definition of Good Looking People Bias: In decision-making and reasoning, Good Looking People Bias is the tendency to place more weight on the views of good-looking people than average-looking or ugly people.
+In decision-making and reasoning, Good Looking People Bias is placing more weight on the views of good-looking people than average-looking or ugly people.

 An Example of Good Looking People Bias